PhD candidate: Aishwarya Suresh (A.SureshIyer@tudelft.nl)

 In this project, we aim to start such a research line that will bring these two research directions together and will explore possibilities of using RL to target specific behavior of models.
 This could be training specifically to avoid a social undesirable bias, but also to exhibit robust behavior on a specific phenomenon (e.g. negation, specific syntactic structures, temporal information interacting with truth values).

-Supervisor: Catha Oertel, Technical University Delft
+Supervisor: Catharine Oertel, Technical University Delft

 Co-supervisor: Piek Vossen, Vrije Universiteit Amsterdam